FREQUENTLY ASKED QUESTIONS

 Can children attend camp if their parent had an illness or disease that is not cancer?

-Camp Kesem must stay true to its mission to support the over 3 million children affected by a parent’s cancer.
-For children who have experienced the death of a parent, sibling, or primary caregiver, visit Camp Erin.
+With over 3 million children touched by a parent's cancer, Camp Kesem is not able to support the broader circle of children whose parent's have had other illnesses.
+For children who have experienced the death of a parent, sibling, or primary caregiver (due to non-cancer illnesses) visit Camp Erin.

 How long are the camps?